On the stability of some controlled Markov chains and its applications to stochastic approximation with Markovian dynamic: Compound Lyapunov functions for some two timescale controlled Markov chains

-\end{lem} The main result of this section consists of showing that it is possible to construct joint Lyapunov function sequences $\{W_{i}\}$ which satisfy drifts to a set $\mathcal{C}$, such that the conditions of Lemma \ref{lem:general-drift-stability} hold, from two separate Lyapunov functions $w(\theta)$ and $V(x)$ each satisfying an individual drift condition characterising the two respective updates involved in the definition of $\{\theta_{i},X_{i}\}$ in \eqref{eq:definitioncontrolledmc}.
-The form of these individual drifts is given below in \eqref{eq:w-ineq} and \eqref{eq:V-ineq} : it is worth pointing out that we allow the drift on $w(\theta)$ to vanish with time since $\{\gamma_{i}\}$ may be allowed to vanish.
-This is practically very relevant since in many situations of interest the ``size'' of the increments $|\theta_{i+1}-\theta_{i}|$ may vanish as $i\rightarrow\infty$ while that of $|X_{i+1}-X_{i}|$ may not.
-The role of the sequence $\{\gamma_{i}\}$ is to accommodate the possibility of two distinct timescales for the two updates in \eqref{eq:definitioncontrolledmc} - examples are numerous and some will be presented later in Sections \ref{sec:motivation} and \ref{sec:application}.
-We will consider two scenarios which share very similar assumptions, and will be labelled with $s\in\{0,1\}$.
+The main result of this section consists of showing that it is possible to construct joint Lyapunov function sequences $\{W_{i}\}$ which satisfy drifts to a set $\mathcal{C}$, such that the conditions of Lemma~\ref{lemgeneral-drift-stability} hold, from two separate Lyapunov functions $w(\theta)$ and $V(x)$ each satisfying an individual drift condition characterizing the two respective updates involved in the definition of $\{\theta_{i},X_{i}\}$ in \eqref{eqdefinitioncontrolledmc}.
+The form of these individual drifts is given below in \eqref{eqw-ineq} and \eqref{eqV-ineq}: it is worth pointing out that we allow the drift on $w(\theta)$ to vanish with time since $\{\gamma_{i}\}$ may be allowed to vanish.
+This is practically very relevant since in many situations of interest the ``size'' of the increments $|\theta _{i+1}-\theta_{i}|$ may vanish as $i\rightarrow\infty$ while that of $|X_{i+1}-X_{i}|$ may not.
+The role of the sequence $\{\gamma_{i}\}$ is to accommodate the possibility of two distinct timescales for the two updates in \eqref{eqdefinitioncontrolledmc}---examples are numerous and some will be presented later in Sections~\ref{secmotivation} and \ref {171717171717}.
+We will consider two scenarios which share very similar assumptions, and will be labeled with $s\in\{0,1\}$. \thelonglist{(A1)} \labellonglist{\thelonglist} \begin{longlist}[(A1)] \item Suppose $V\dvtx \mathsf{X}\to[1,\infty)$ and $w\dvtx \Theta\to[1,\infty)$ are two functions such that there exist functions $\Delta_{w},\Delta_{V}\dvtx \Theta\times\mathsf{X}\to\mathbb{R}$, a set $\mathcal{C}\subset\Theta\times\mathsf{X}$, a sequence of strictly positive integers $\{\gamma_{i},i\geq1\}$ such that: \begin{longlist}[(2)] \item[(1)]$\{\gamma_{i}\}$ is bounded, \item[(2)] for some integer $i_{0}\geq0$, $\mathbb{P}_{\theta,x}$-a.s. the following individual drifts hold for all $i\ge i_{0}$: